There is currently no master class on offer.

 WHAT IS A MASTER CLASS COURSE?
-A lengthy course (at least 12 months, often longer) to allow reasonably experienced stitchers to develop superior skills in both a technique and in design.
+A lengthy course (at least 12 months, often longer, and up to two years) to allow reasonably experienced stitchers to develop superior skills in both a technique and in design.
 Anyone successfully completing a master class can be considered an expert.
 The course requires a commitment to considerable work between classes, and assessment is continuous throughout the course.
 Students present homework and samples at each session for evaluation.
 Please note: not all students pass.

 A MASTER CLASS COURSE INCLUDES THE FOLLOWING:

-- Materials: fabrics and threads appropriate to the technique.
+- Understanding of materials: fabrics and threads appropriate to the technique.

 - Colour theory in general terms.